wilgoz/SQL-Inverse-Multiplexer/README.md

 *   The Australian National University: a national research university located in Canberra, the capital of Australia.
 *   iCognition: a techniqual company helping clients to maximise the value of their information assets, while minimising cost and risk.

+## Client's Vision
+*   Goal 1: SQL Inverse Multiplexer for MS SQL (Tabular Data Format)
+*   Goal 2: Support for stored procedures.
+*   Goal 3: SQL Inverse Multiplexer for Postgres.
+There are some projects which facilitate most of the required features, however stop short at “transparency”, requiring the applications to generate specific SQL to query across databases.

 ## Solutions
 We are required to develop software that intercepts calls from the Content Manager application and distribute those calls to all related databases.